kahu-2022/better-me/README.md

 - As a user I want to :-
   - be shown a motivational quote when I navigate to the home page.
   - have the option to log out.
-  - be able to easily navigate to pages that allow me to view my current goals, view my completed goals and add a new goal.
+  - be able to easily navigate to pages that allow me to view my current goals
+  - be able to view my completed goals
+  - be able to add a new goal.

 3. Add Goals Page: